PlatosTwin/lt100/docs/index.markdown

 ![Finishing time by age, colored by gender, from 1983 through 2024.]({{"images/finishing_time_age_gender.png" | relative_url }})

-<h4 id="data-splits">Splits</h4>
+<h4 id="data-splits">Splits and pace</h4>
 For 2019 through 2024, we can also look at performance within splits—i.e., in between aid stations.[^2] Here, we're looking at [box and whisker plots](https://datavizcatalogue.com/methods/box_plot.html) of pace data by split.[^3] So, e.g., in 2019 the median pace of finishers on the start-to-12.6-mile split was 10:37.

 A few features stand out to me.
-* First, outside of 2024 having a large number of fast outliers, there's not much year-to-year variation in either the overall shape or the individual spreads.
+* First, there's not much year-to-year variation in either the overall shape or the spreads of individual splits.
-* Second, as the race progresses the bulk of the pack slows down markedly if not substantially more than do the fastest runners.[^4] Take 2019 as an example.
-The median pace at 12.6 miles was 10:37; by 87.8 miles, it had slowed down by 6:19 (59.5%) to 16:56.
-By contrast, the lower-fence pace at 12.6 miles was 7:39; by 87.8 miles, it had slowed down only 3:45 (49%), to 11:24.
+* Second, Hope Pass is brutal in both directions, but more so on the way out than on the way back.
+How so?
+Runners consistently move slowest on the portion of trail from mile 38 or so to mile 43.5, which corresponds to the outbound uphill portion of Hope Pass; the stretch from mile 50 to mile 56.6, where runners head up the backside of the pass, has the second-slowest pace.
+* Third, uphills bring out performance differences.
+The interquartile range (IQR) of the four splits leading up to Hope Pass hovers between 2 and 2:30.
+I've heard Leadville described as a road race for the first 40 miles, and this data goes some way towards supporting that characterization.
+Once runners begin to ascend, however, the IQR widens to nearly 5:00 and we see the spread increase as well between the Q3 and the upper fence and Q1 and the lower fence.
+* Fourth, we can see Hope Pass reflected in every split that follows.
+The IQR of the last four splits, which runners hit once they descend Hope Pass, hovers around 3:00, a 25% to 50% increase compared to the IQR of the first four splits.

 {% include graphs/split_paces_2019_2024.html %}

+The companion view to split paces is a view of how the cumulative pace evolves over time.
+What's notable here is that as the race progresses the bulk of the pack slows down markedly if not substantially more than do the fastest runners.[^4] Take 2019 as an example.
+The median pace in the first 12.6 miles was 10:37; across 87.8 miles, it had slowed down by 6:19 (59.5%) to 16:56.
+By contrast, the lower-fence pace in the first 12.6 miles was 7:39; across 87.8 miles, it had slowed down only 3:45 (49%), to 11:24.

+{% include graphs/cumulating_paces_2019_2024.html %}

 We can also look at splits from the angle of DNFs.
 Below, we chart out the overall DNF rate (top subplot) and the split-to-split DNF rate (bottom subplot) as a function of aid station.
 The observant reader will notice that the DNF rate does not [decrease monotonically](https://mathworld.wolfram.com/MonotoneDecreasing.html), which is a result of dirty data, discussed in the next section.